At Home With Quest: Part One November 2017

 What is a typical day like for you at Quest?

 A typical day in Quest involves engaging in all aspects of the recruitment process, while apportioning your time correctly to yield results.
-In doing this, you are constantly engaging with an ambitious, cohesive and supporting team.
+In doing this, you are constantly engaging with an ambitious, cohesive and supportive team.
 A typical day is an enjoyable one, which demands work ethic, while working in a positive, friendly and fun environment.

 What is the best part of your working day at Quest?